Skip to main content

 In a state of hyperinsulinemia, these cells can be overstimulated to produce androgens (like testosterone).
 While some androgen production is normal and necessary for follicular development, an excess can disrupt the delicate balance of hormones, impair ovulation, and is a key feature of conditions like Polycystic Ovary Syndrome (PCOS).

 Additionally, elevated blood glucose contributes to the formation of advanced glycation end-products (AGEs), which are harmful compounds that increase oxidative stress and inflammation, further compromising oocyte and follicular health.
-A diet focused on whole foods, fiber, and protein, combined with regular physical activity, is a powerful tool for improving and maintaining stable blood sugar, thereby fostering a healthier ovarian environment.
+A diet focused on whole foods, fiber, and protein, combined with regular physical activity, is a powerful tool for improving insulin sensitivity and maintaining stable blood sugar, thereby fostering a healthier ovarian environment.

 The following table outlines key lifestyle interventions and their primary mechanisms for improving the cellular environment for oocyte development.